awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-service.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Cluster`  <a name="cfn-ecs-service-cluster"></a>
-The short name or full Amazon Resource Name \(ARN\) of the cluster on which to run your service\.
+The short name or full Amazon Resource Name \(ARN\) of the cluster that you run your service on\.
 If you do not specify a cluster, the default cluster is assumed\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)